nchammas/flintrock/tests/README.md

 py.test
 ```

-Keep in mind that the complete test run is quite long.
+Keep in mind that the complete test run is quite long, as **it involves launching real clusters which cost real money**.

 ## Static Analysis